We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 - natural melodies

 The Calm Masterclasses are audio classes that dig deeper into diverse topics, such as screen addiction, creativity, breaking habits, and conscious parenting.
-These classes are delivered by renowned experts in their fields.
+Renowned experts in their fields deliver these sessions.

 Individuals can take an introductory class free of charge.
 However, a person will need a subscription to access the entirety of the masterclass.